Aseelaldallal/FactorialCalculator/README.md

 # Goal

 The purpose of this project to get familiar with docker.
 Basically, I create a development and production workflow for an app running in multiple docker containers.
+I.e, this project is a learning exercise and the notes here are for my own refernece when I build things in the future.

 **This project is completely inspired by Stephen Grider's Docker and Kubernetees course offered on udemy.
-Any diagrams included in this readme are from his course.** https://www.udemy.com/course/docker-and-kubernetes-the-complete-guide/
+All diagrams included in this readme are from his course.** https://www.udemy.com/course/docker-and-kubernetes-the-complete-guide/